 Świgulski does not stop at making his initial diagnosis of the world around us.
 On the contrary, his model of the environment while reduced to the essential minimum is expanded by the addition of the author's commentary, a clearly outlined human mark on the hostile virgin territory.
 With his analytical eye, he scrutinizes the existing space, fixing his gaze on every object, every contour, every intersection of lines capable of giving him a thrill laced with melancholy.
 It is an expression of a tribute to nature and a readiness to reconcile with it - perpetuated in the most human way possible as it is dictated by the artist's emotional perception.
-It also manifests a longing for snapshots from the past (which somewhat explains the dehumanized atmosphere of the paintings reducing humanity to the observer's "I") as well as an attempt to spot their reflections in the presented works owe to their contents being anchored firmly between truth and confabulation provokes the spectators to search for crumbs of their own identity in them.
+It also manifests a longing for snapshots from the past (which somewhat explains the dehumanized atmosphere of the paintings reducing humanity to the observer's "I") as well as an attempt to spot their reflections in the present.
+An identical process occurs in the mind of the artist's audience.
+The universality which the presented works owe to their contents being anchored firmly between truth and confabulation provokes the spectators to search for crumbs of their own identity in them.
 The landscape painted by Świgulski is in fact a psychological sketch, a record of fleeting exhilaration built from fragments of the experiences of our ancestors, our descendants as well as our own: the outline of a forest path evoking the memory of childhood trips to the country, a sun-scorched clearing associated with one's first love, a shady grove symbolizing an urgent need to be at peace and focus on the inner self.